aapetsi/mpharma-challenge/README.md

 4. Push feature branch to Github using `git push origin <feature-branch-name>`.
 5. Send a Pull Request on Github.

+## Docker

+You can also get started with development quickly using [Docker](https://www.docker.com/).

+1. Clone the repository locally using `git clone https://github.com/aapetsi/mpharma-challenge.git`
+2. Run `docker compose build`
+3. Run `docker compose up api`.
+A development server will be served on `http://127.0.0.1:5000`
+4. Additionally you can run the tests using `docker compose up api-test`

 ## Guidelines

 Use the following guides for getting things done, programming well, and programming in style.